 The CFO has the responsibility to provide plain, true and complete disclosure to the Board on a wide range of issues.
 Their assessments and disclosures should include the potential impact of cyber attack on the financial standing of the organization.

-Many leadership teams are struggling with the risk versus reward balance when it comes to weighing opportunities in light of cybersecurity threats.
-Even in mature, relatively secure organizations, cyber threats sit firmly at the top of the boardroom agenda.
-The CFO has an important and ongoing role to play in risk assessment, incident management, and incident response planning—key components of any security strategy.
-Analyzing the feasibility and cost effectiveness of cyber insurance and security solutions also falls in the CFO’s area of expertise and advisement.
+Many leadership teams are struggling with the risk versus reward balance when they weigh opportunities in light of cybersecurity threats.
+The CFO has an important and ongoing role to play in risk assessment, incident management, and incident response planning — key parts of any security strategy.
+Analyzing the feasibility and cost-effectiveness of cyber insurance and security solutions also falls in the CFO’s area of expertise.

 Cybercrime-related intelligence relating to emerging threats should be reviewed by the CFO on a regular basis to determine: